hprez21/DashboardDemo/README.md

         typeof(UserRole), typeof(RoleManager), UserRole.User);
 ```

+This demonstrates the core concepts of:
+- **Bindable Properties**: The foundation that enables data binding and property change notifications
+- **Attached Properties**: Properties that can be "attached" to any UI element, even if the element doesn't originally define that property

-This allows XAML usage like:
+The XAML usage shows how attached properties work:
 ```xaml
 <Label attached:RoleManager.Visibility="Admin" Text="Admin Only Content" />
 ```

-The project demonstrates how custom attached properties can serve as powerful markup extensions, enabling declarative UI control directly in XAML while maintaining clean separation between UI logic and business logic.
+The project demonstrates how bindable properties serve as the foundation for attached properties, enabling powerful declarative UI control directly in XAML while maintaining clean separation between UI logic and business logic.